 Our system is certified by the Carpet and Rug Institute (CRI) and included on their list of approved deep cleaning systems.
 This is important to note simply because major carpet manufacturers require being certified by CRI for use on their carpets.
-Technically, if you are not listed, you could void a carpet manufacturers warranty by using an unapproved method or system on your clients carpet.

 How It Works

 Brush Out Dry Soil

 - Prior to chemical application, dry soil removal can extract almost 75-80% of the overall soil in the carpet.
 This step also lifts the pile and prepares the fibers for chemical application.